 Department Name/Job Location:

 This position is in the Department of Orthopaedic Surgery.
-The position is located in South St. Louis County.
-This position is for the Medical School Campus.
+The position is located at the Center for Advanced Medicine.
+Local travel to satellite offices will be necessary.

 PRIMARY DUTIES AND RESPONSIBILITIES:

 Interacts directly with patients in clinic setting and completes clinical tasks which may include obtaining vital signs, completion of EKGs, phlebotomy, and verification of medications.

 Prepares for office hours by doing tasks such as obtaining charts, scheduling tests, and preparing exam rooms.